This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 People around the world cook with different ingredients, adhere to different standards of cleanliness and doneness, and just have different tolerances than you may have.
 What the locals eat may be totally fine for them, but isn’t great for you.

 If you aren’t sure about the local food, go for something that is fully cooked and served piping hot.
-Avoid foods and snacks that with an edible skin, or that was likely rinsed in local water, for example apples or lettuce wraps.
+Avoid foods and snacks that could have come into contact with tap water, such as apples or lettuce.
 When in doubt, seek out foods that are as simple as possible so it’s easy for you to determine what’s in it.

 take a multivitamin supplement with C & B12